cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 paths in a way that kept you in your home directory.
 It's time for that to change, or rather it's time for your current working directory to change.
 This can be done using the ``cd`` (change directory) command.

+As you navigate to various directories in this section, try typing ``pwd`` and ``ls`` in each directory.
+Note how the output of each command changes as you change directories.
+That's because commands are always executed in the context of the current directory.

 .. code-block:: shell